-Turbidity Turbidity Turbidity is a measure of cloudiness of water.
+Turbidity is a measure of cloudiness of water.
 We monitor turbidity because it is a good indicator of the effectiveness of our filtration system.

-Percent of samples Months Monitoring Highest Single Month Occurred Sources In Compliance in compliance with standard Occurred Violation Measurement (NTU) Month Occurred Sources In Compliance 96 March NO 0.35 March Soil Runoff Yes
+% of samples in compliance with standard Months Occurred Monitoring Violation Highest Single Measurement (NTU) Month Occurred Sources In Compliance 96 March No 0.35 March Soil Runoff √

-Microbiological Result MCL MCLG Typical Source Total Coliform Rule (TCR) In the month of July, 0.47% of samples returned positive 5% of monthly samples are positive 0 Naturally present in the environment
+Microbiological Result MCL MCLG Typical Source Total Coliform Rule (TCR) In the month of July, 0.47% of samples returned as positive 5% of monthly samples are positive 0 Naturally present in the environment